 The Innovation Fund is the Partnership’s grass root programme which offers grant funding for community organisations to deliver, test or scale up ideas or address emerging tensions.
 All project activities are intended to engage all communities with primarily focus on those in poorer deprived communities.
 We have had a fantastic response, we thank everyone who has participated and has been involved in our work.
-29 projects have been successful in all three rounds.
+50 projects have been successful in all of our four rounds.
+Thank you!

 All of our rounds have now closed.

 We have developed and commissioned a wide range of projects that engage with a diverse group of people living across our district.
 All our projects have been chosen following lots of discussions with local people and organisations and collectively we have sought to include these in our activities.
 By March 2021 we will have commissioned over 40 projects, which will aim to engage and reach over 38,000 people.

 More people will have improved their quality of life, feel happier about the future, be able to fully participate and be better equipped to engage in the economy.

 Inclusive Employers work intensively with two employers whilst disseminating learning to other employers to make sure that more people can get access to and better jobs.Visit Site